Mazda MX-5 vs MINI Cooper Convertible

 The Verdict

-The Mazda MX-5 takes 3 of 5 key spec categories and comes in at a lower price.
-The MINI Cooper Convertible will save you roughly $57 a year in fuel.
+The MINI Cooper Convertible takes 3 of 5 key spec categories.
+The Mazda MX-5 will save you roughly $142 a year in fuel.
 If boot space matters, the MINI Cooper Convertible has a clear edge.
+The MINI Cooper Convertible adds peace of mind with a longer 5-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions